-Rosemarie Day and Sarah Matousek are highly engaging and experienced public speakers who get top ratings from a wide variety of audiences.
+Rosemarie Day, Ross Weiler, and Sarah Matousek are highly experienced public speakers who get top ratings from a wide variety of audiences.

 Wednesday, 24 June 20159am-3pm60 State Street, Boston, MA